Table of Contents

-Most Talent Development Managers have heard and/or used 360 degree feedback as a tool in hopes of developing leadership in their organization.
+Most Talent Development Managers have heard and/or used 360-degree feedback as a tool in hopes of developing leadership in their organization.
 Many times this is done without a good understanding of what makes a truly successful project vs. one that simply checks the box.

-What is 360 degree feedback?
+1. What is 360-degree feedback?

 360 was named such because traditionally there were always 4 perspectives of data obtained: self, manager, peers, and direct reports.
 However, today there can be more or less rater groups used, and even those that go beyond the boundaries of the organization (i.e., customers).

-When to use 360 feedback?
+2. When to use 360 feedback?

-There is no wrong or right time to use a 360 degree feedback process within the organization.
-360 results can be used for either development or appraisal as part of a review or promotion process.
+There is no wrong or right time to use a 360-degree feedback process within the organization.
+360 results can be used for either development or appraisal as part of a review or promotion process or even when leadership may sense burnout among one of their peers.
 However, certain conditions/parameters need to be in place to make the 360 process as effective as possible.
 For example, if there hasn’t been executive, and organizational, support for the process then the implementation will be much less effective.

-Who is Included in 360 Feedback?
+3. Who is included in 360 feedback?

 The only real qualifier to define raters for a participant is that they know the participant well enough to provide accurate ratings of performance.
 So, a new employee that has only been on the job for 1 week should not be a rater for their manager.
 The definition of the rater groups being asked to assess the focal individual can vary widely.
 For example, sales people can be evaluated by their manager, their peers, and customers.
 And even customers can be broken down into different categories.

-Who uses 360 degree feedback?
+4. Who uses 360-degree feedback?

 Generally completing a 360 degree survey should be relatively simple.
 There are 4 basic steps to completing a 360 project.
 First, the participants must be identified and the content chosen on which each participant will be rated.
 Second, invitations are issued to all individuals to complete the ratings on each focal leader/participant.
 Third, once the ratings are complete the feedback reports are generated and distributed to the appropriate people.
 And fourth, feedback, development and coaching occur.
 The first three steps can typically be completed in 1-3 weeks.
 The fourth step is by far the hardest and occurs over time, on-the-job.
 This fourth steps simply uses the feedback from the 360 process to help complete an individual development plan, and is often not thought of as part of the 360 process, but it should be.

-Is 360 degree feedback anonymous?
+6. Is 360-degree feedback anonymous?